YourDataArchitect/Realstate_Piplines/README.md

-# 🏡 Zoopla Property Data Pipeline (Airflow DAG)
+# 🏡 Rightmove Property Data Pipeline (Airflow DAG)

-This repository contains a fully automated data pipeline built with **Apache Airflow** to extract, clean, analyze, and report real estate listings from **Zoopla**.
+This repository contains a fully automated data pipeline built with **Apache Airflow** to extract, clean, analyze, and report real estate listings from **Rightmove**.
 It pushes data to **MongoDB**, **Elasticsearch**, and **Google Sheets**, with real-time Slack alerts for monitoring.

 ---